Detailed Resident Qualifications

 - Credit report must show at least 9 months of open accounts in good standing if recent formal rental history cannot be verified

-Full-time students with proof of student status are eligible to have a co-signer.
+Full-time students with proof of student status and/or applicants with proof of employment are eligible to have a co-signer (and any applicant who requires a co-signer will also be required to pay a total security deposit equal to one month's rent at the full regular rate listed on their lease).
 A co-signer must meet all the requirements below to qualify.
 By applying, co-signer is agreeing to sign Calhoun Property Management’s “Co-signer Addendum” with the Lease Agreement before the applicant moves in.

 Four (4) times the rental amount in verifiable income.
 (Monthly debt obligation will be factored in to the net monthly income calculation.)
-Co-signer’s two (2) most recent paystubs, or applicable proof of income, will be requested (view Employment section above for details).
+Co-signer’s most recent month of paystubs, or applicable proof of income, will be requested (view Employment section above for details).
+If showing documentation of savings, the total must be at least 4x the total rental amount (after monthly debt obligation is factored in) for the length of lease chosen.
 Co-signers’ income documentation, and any other requested information, must be received within 2 business days of when the applicant reserves a unit for applicant’s tenancy with CPM to proceed.

 Co-signer must show twelve (12) months of current and verifiable income from the same source.

 Valid and verifiable rental or mortgage history with no late payments.

 Accounts in good standing with less than $1,000 of delinquent accounts (excluding medical expenses).

 Final Co-Signer Approval

 If your application is approved, a co-signer addendum must be signed in addition to the applicant’s rental agreement.
 This electronic document must be received by Calhoun Property Management before the applicant’s move-in appointment.
 If co-signer cannot complete the electronic document, a notarized copy of the lease agreement and co-signer addendum is required.